Germany's Angela Merkel to run for 4th term as Chancellor, politician says

 Anti-immigrant party Alternative for Germany entered Berlin's state parliament for the first time after winning 14.2% of the vote.

-The Berlin result marks the second recent defeat for Merkel since Germany adopted its open-door refugee policy, which has allowed hundreds of thousands into the country.
+The Berlin result marked the second recent defeat for Merkel since Germany adopted its open-door refugee policy.

+But nationally she is seen as a bulwark against populism and stands for an analytical, unemotional and stable style of politics.

 Merkel has acknowledged she has made mistakes with the controversial refugee policy.